-We at FMA recognize that change does not happen overnight.
-However, we are optimistic that the new personnel system known as MAX^{HR} may help bring together the mission and goals of the Department with the on-the-ground functions of the homeland security workforce.
+We support the retention of these provisions.
+We at FMA also recognize that change does not happen overnight.
+However, we are still optimistic that the new personnel system known as NSPS may help bring together the mission and goals of the Department with the on-the-ground functions of the homeland security workforce.